pure-data/pure-data/portmidi/pm_win/README_WIN.txt

       in the next step)
 	- Click OK
 	- Select "An Empty Project" and click Finish

+	In Visual C++ 2005 Express Edition,
+	- File->New->Projects
+	- Location: <...>\portmidi\<yourProjectName>
+	- select Add to solution
+	- select CLR Empty project in CLR
+	- select Win32 Console Application in Win32
+	- select Empty project in General

 2) Now this project will be the active project.
 Make it explicitly depend on PortMidi dll:
 	- Project->Dependencies
 	- Click pm_dll

-3) Important! in order to be able to use portMidi DLL from your new project and set breakpoints,	copy following files from <...>\pm_dll\Debug into
-   <...>\<yourProjectName>\Debug directory:
-		pm_dll.lib
-		pm_dll.dll
-    each time you rebuild pm_dll, these copies must be redone!

-4) add whatever files you wish to add to your new project, using portMidi calls as desired (see USING PORTMIDI at top of this readme)
+3) add whatever files you wish to add to your new project, using portMidi calls as desired (see USING PORTMIDI at top of this readme)

-5) when you include portMidi files, do so like this:
+4) when you include portMidi files, do so like this:
-	- #include "..\pm_dll\portmidi.h"
+	- #include "..\pm_common\portmidi.h"
 	- etc.

-6) build and run your project
+5) build and run your project

 ============================================================================
 DESIGN NOTES
 ============================================================================

-The DLL is used so that PortMidi can (usually) close open devices when the program terminates.
-Failure to close input devices under WinNT, Win2K, and probably later systems causes the OS to crash.

-This is accomplished with a .LIB/.DLL pair, linking to the .LIB in order to access functions in the .DLL.

-PortMidi for Win32 exists as a simple library, with Win32-specific code in pmwin.c and MM-specific code in pmwinmm.c. pmwin.c uses a DLL in pmdll.c to call Pm_Terminate() when the program exits to make sure that all MIDI ports are closed.
+PortMidi for Win32 exists as a simple static library, with Win32-specific code in pmwin.c and MM-specific code in pmwinmm.c.

 Orderly cleanup after errors are encountered is based on a fixed order of steps and state changes to reflect each step.
 Here's the order: